-Diet for increasing
+Diet for Increasing Muscle Mass

 Skeletal muscles play an essential role in the functioning of the body.
 They make up about 40% of its mass and are responsible for physical stability and motility, as well as metabolic functions such as the supply of amino acids to other tissues and the storage and use of glucose for energy